ThoughtWorksInc/sbt-delombok/README.md

 [![Build Status](https://travis-ci.org/ThoughtWorksInc/sbt-delombok.svg)](https://travis-ci.org/ThoughtWorksInc/sbt-delombok)

-**sbt-delombok** is an an sbt plug-in to delombok Java sources files that contain [Lombok](https://projectlombok.org/) annotations.
+**sbt-delombok** is an sbt plug-in to delombok Java sources files that contain [Lombok](https://projectlombok.org/) annotations.
 With the help of this plug-in, you can generate Javadoc that contains Lombok-generated classes and methods.

 ## Usage